YumaYX/rubydemodoc/input/date/daynames.md

-This Ruby code snippet demonstrates the use of the `date` library and its `DAYNAMES` constant.
-The `require 'date'` statement imports the `date` library, making its functionalities available.
-The `Date::DAYNAMES` constant is then accessed, which returns an array containing the names of the days of the week.
-This array is likely used for displaying or manipulating dates in a human-readable format.
+This Ruby code snippet demonstrates the `Date::DAYNAMES` module, which provides an array of the days of the week in English.
+The `Date::DAYNAMES` module is part of the Ruby `Date` library and allows access to the names of the days of the week.
+It returns an array containing strings like "Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", and "Saturday".